khaled-alghmdi/INFORA/README.md

 ### First Time Setup

 1. **Create Your Admin Account**:
-   - Go to `/signup`
-   - Use an email ending with `@tamergroup.com`
+   - Have an administrator create your account through the Users page
-   - Fill in your details
+   - Use credentials provided by your administrator
    - Create a strong password

 2. **Login**: